ICAEW Business and Finance Professional (BFP) students

 Once you become a BFP, you will be able to demonstrate compliance with an internationally recognised Code of Ethics.

-Watch the webinars, practise and complete the six modules online.
+If you registered as a BFP student before 30 June 2020 - Watch the webinars, practise and complete the six modules online.

 To become an ICAEW Business and Finance Professional you must demonstrate that you have 12 months' full-time work experience in a business and/or finance role.